-NOTES TO THE GROUP CONSOLIDATED FINANCIAL STATEMENTS FOR YEAR ENDED 31 DECEMBER 2021
+NOTES TO THE GROUP CONSOLIDATED FINANCIAL STATEMENTS FOR YEAR ENDED 31 DECEMBER 2022

-- 2. Debt and treasury securities classified as FVOCI are held at fair value on the face of the balance sheet.
-The expected credit loss attributed to these instruments is held as a separate reserve within OCI and is recycled to the profit and loss account along with any fair value measurement gains or losses held within FVOCI when the applicable instruments are derecognised - 3.
+- 2 BASIS OF PREPARATION OF FINANCIAL STATEMENTS (CONTINUED) - d) Use of estimates and judgements (continued) - iii.
+Expected credit loss allowance (continued) - 2.
+Debt and treasury securities classified as FVOCI are held at fair value on the face of the balance sheet.
+The expected credit loss attributed to these instruments is held as a separate reserve within OCI and is recycled to the profit and loss account along with any fair value measurement gains or losses held within FVOCI when the applicable instruments are - 3.
 Expected credit loss on loan commitments and financial guarantees is recognised as a liability provision.
 Where a financial instrument includes both a loan (i.e. financial asset component) and an undrawn commitment (i.e. loan commitment component), and it is not possible to separately identify the expected credit loss on these components, expected credit loss amounts on the loan commitment are recognised together with expected credit loss amounts on the financial asset.
 To the extent the combined expected credit loss exceeds the gross carrying amount of the financial asset, the expected credit losses recognised as a liability provision.